SmoothWAN/SmoothWAN-docs/docs/devl.md

     - `./build.sh uboot && ./build.sh kernel`
     - Create the image, use emmc-img for flashable EMMC.
     - `cd .. && ./build.sh sd-img`
-    - Image found in `out` folder, you can use your file browser to access the folder assigned in the first step.
+    - Compiled image is in `out` folder, you can use your file browser to access the folder assigned in the first step.

 **Notes:**